Trump announces reduction of two national monuments in Utah

 But while Trump was in Utah for the monument announcement, he also waded into the state's political drama surrounding Sen. Hatch's potential re-election bid.
 Trump repeatedly praised the work of the 83-year old senator, saying he hoped Hatch "will continue to serve your state and your country in the Senate for a very long time to come."

 That support is widely viewed as a slap at former presidential hopeful Mitt Romney, who has been rumored to be exploring a run for Hatch's seat.
-Asked by reporters if the pro-Hatch comments should be seen as a message to Romney, Trump dodged, calling "Mitt...a good man."
+Asked by reporters if the pro-Hatch comments should be seen as a message to Romney, Trump dodged, calling Romney "a good man."